Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/listLoginUsers_en.md

 ##RETURN VALUE##

-On success, return the information of user groups.
+On success, return the information of logged-in users.

 On error, exception will be thrown.